 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Are atypical cells in the lesion located on head of the pancreas cancerous?
-Must they be removed?
-How to manage if not cancerous?
+Do they have to be removed?
+How to manage it if it's not cancerous?

 No lesion termed atypical are not cancerous.
 Atypical cells can arise from inflammation, however, sometimes atypical cells may represent early neoplastic process.
 We also worry that atypical cells represent cancer that was missed by the biopsy.
 If there is a mass in the pancreas and biopsy of this shows atypical cells than it is recommended to remove this.

 Syed A Ahmad, MD